daniel-samson/teensyphp/README.md

 # Teensy PHP

 A minimalistic web framework for those who prefer the procedural PHP style over the object oriented style.
 Teensy PHP is an attempt to use composition with functions instead of classes.
-With less than 100 Logical Lines of Code, you can rapidly create JSON APIs and web application.
+With less than 100 Logical Lines of Code, you can rapidly create JSON APIs and web applications.

 ## Features
 - Type hinting